Are you eligible/ready to adopt?

 2. We will review your application upon receipt.

 3. If we determine that your application meets our criteria, we will contact you to schedule a home visit.
 The purpose of the visit is to verify information from your application and to help us match you with a Doberman that will complement your lifestyle.
 Please make sure all members of the household are present at the home visit.

 4. After the visit is complete and you are approved to adopt from HADR, you will get to meet the dogs!

 Oftentimes adopters have preferences about the physical appearance of a rescue dog.
 In the Doberman’s case it can range from color, to age, to ears.
 Keep in mind that a dog that has the “look” you want may not be the right fit for your family.
 The more open and flexible you are with your requirements, the quicker we can match you with the perfect dog and the more successful this match will be.

 A small adoption fee is required.
 This fee off-sets the cost of veterinary services, spay/neuter charges, and microchipping charges incurred by HADR.
 Once you find your new Doberman, the adoption contract will be executed and the adoption fee collected.
-The fee for dogs less than 1 year old is $325, $250 for dogs more than a year old, and $175 for dogs over 7 years old.
+The cash and cash equivalent fee for dogs less than 1 year old is $375, $300 for dogs more than a year old, and $200 for dogs over 7 years old.
+The credit card fee, where available is fee for dogs less than 1 year old is $387, $309 for dogs more than a year old, and $207 for dogs over 7 years old.
 Remember, HADR remains a valuable resource for you and your new adopted pet!